LadySilver47/personal_blog_salt/README.md

 # Personal Blog Salt
 A work in process

-Had some divergence so I forced a push so now everything's a bit more blank than I'd like.

 This is my hackathon project for SALT.
 It's a personal blog.
 Here are the features I intend to implement in MOSCOW format:

 ```bash